ContardiC/ContardiC/README.md

 <h2 align="left">Hi 👋!
-My name is ContardiC and I'm a FullStack Developer, from Italy</h2>
+My name is Carlo Contardi and I'm a FullStack Developer, from Italy</h2>

 ###